pavelkim/mikrotik/README.md

 ## Mikrotik Health Exporter

 Reads CPU, disk and memory metrics, and pushes them into InfluxDB.
+Some of the metrics may not be supported by your router and will be skipped.

 List of generated metrics:
 ```